 *Disclosure* The Craft Booth does participate in affiliate programs.
 When you make a purchase via my site, I do earn a small commission.
 Rest assured however that I would never recommend a product or service that I haven't or wouldn't personally use.
 You can view our full policies here.

-Gone are the days where you can just slap a few things on a table or throw a few items on Etsy and hope to find success, to make it you must learn the rules of branding for craft businesses.
+If you’ve been doing craft fairs for awhile, or even if you haven’t, chances are you are at least somewhat familiar with the concept of branding.
+Gone are the days where you can just slap a few things on a table or throw a few items on Etsy and hope to find success.
+Here’s what you need to know about branding for craft businesses, and it’s really not that difficult.

-Today’s small craft businesses must have a brand and strategy to get ahead of the competition.
+Today’s small craft businesses need to use more advanced sales techniques to stay ahead of the competition.
 If you’re just indulging your creative side and not also embracing the business side, you’re not going to make it.
 It’s a harsh truth that many learn the hard way.

 Does the idea of branding make your heart sink or your head hurt?
 I understand.
 I struggled with it myself at first until I realized that branding also requires me to use my creativity – just in a different way.